frankthvandeven/VenturaSQL/README.md

 # VenturaSQL
 The 3-tier SQL framework for C# projects.

 Where an ORM binds to columns properties dynamically, VenturaSQL is static and the mapping is already done at compile time.
 With a runtime DLL of less than 100KB you can use both an ORM and VenturaSQL in the same project.
 Both approaches have their unique benefits.
-Use VenturaSQL when you need to:
+Use VenturaSQL when:
++ The client runs C# code.
+A client only running JavaScript is not supported
 + Work with SQL statements that you enter in the VenturaSQL Studio editor
 + Access a database over Http and Web API without having to write controller code
 + Optimized for raw performance thanks to binary data transfer and static binding instead of reflection